luije87/documentation/api.rst

 [POST] /employers
 **************
 Allows administrators to approve an employer at their school.
-Returns false if major is already at the school.
+Returns false if employer is already at the school.

 **Params**

 ============== ==================================================================
 Key            Value
 ============== ==================================================================
-*name:          Name of major
+*name:          Name of employer
 *email_domain:  Email domain of the company.
 For example, 'acmecorp.com'.
 ============== ==================================================================